Sergey Nivens - Fotolia

 the signer.
-But how do you "sign" an electronic document?
-That's where a digital signature comes in.
+But how do you sign an electronic document?
+This is where a digital signature comes in.

 Like a John Hancock on a contractual agreement or a notary seal on a legal document, a digital signature marks the authenticity of a digital message, document or software.
 Like its physical counterpart, the purpose of digital signature is to verify the document and the sender is who they claim to be.

 In many countries -- the United States included -- digital signatures are considered legally binding, in the same way that handwritten signatures indicate a conscious agreement was made.
 Committing the crime of signature forgery may result in penalties ranging from restitution, fines, community service or probationary periods -- even jail time in some extreme cases.